 For more instructions about recovering permanently deleted files on Mac, check the following faqs.

-Unfortunately, you can't recover permanently deleted files with Apple's built-in utilities on Mac.
-However, if you have backed up the deleted files with Time Machine before, you could restore them by Time Machine.
+Yes.
+If you have backed up the deleted files with Time Machine before, you could restore them from Time Machine backups.
 Or you can use third-party data recovery tools like EaseUS Data Recovery Wizard for Mac to help you recover permanently deleted files.

-2. How can I recover permanently deleted files from Mac without software?
+3. How can I recover permanently deleted files from a Mac without software?

-Apart from third-party data recovery software, the only built-in utility you can trust to recover permanently deleted files is Time Machine.
-Time Machine is the backup utility on Mac, it saves the selected files to a backup disk.
-You can recover both the single file and the OS when needed.
+Apart from third-party data recovery software, Time Machine is the only built-in utility you can trust to recover permanently deleted files.
+Time Machine is the backup utility on Mac.
+It saves the selected files to a backup disk.
+You can recover lost photos, videos, and documents from backup versions.

 Was This Page Helpful?